 A Trio Of Flannel Baby Rag Quilts Made With 10” Blocks

 Rag quilts are fun and easy making them perfect for learning new patterns.
 This trio of flannel baby rag quilts are each made from 10” blocks and measure 42″ to 45” square.
 Rag quilts are already a fast finish as there’s no quilting required.
 Once you finish sewing, that’s it!
 Just clip, wash and put to good use.

-The first quilt is my Baby Bricks Rag Quilt pattern.
+The first quilt is my FREE Baby Bricks Rag Quilt pattern.
 It’s made with two rectangles that form a square.
 Then the blocks are alternated in different direction as the quilt is assembled.
 It makes an interesting pattern for a few colors such as this one or is a terrific option for a scrap quilt.

 The next two quilts are improv style blocks for some added interest.
 Large rectangles and squares are crosscut and sewn into a variety of layouts.
 Since there is no set pattern other than a 10” finished square, you choose how the finished block will look.

 How To Make A Flannel Baby Rag Quilt Brick Path Pattern

 Flannel quilts are one of the easiest quilts to make.
 This simple FREE Baby Bricks rag quilt pattern is beginner friendly and finishes quickly with straight seams.
 Rectangles are sewn together in alternating directions forming the brick path pattern.

 Baby rag quilts are a wonderful gift for new mom’s.
 Make them a bit bigger and they are ideal for older children.
 Then use some old blue jeans for a denim rag quilt that teens will love.
 There’s a rag quilt option for everyone on your list!